scperkins/EJEHardenberg.github.io/public/tech-blog/cgi-c-harp-3.md

 By setting `lastUpdatedTime` to when we last updated our chat history the polling we do in `doServerPoll` is able to send us any updates that we haven't recieved yet.
 If we fail, we ask to perform the heartbeat to check if the server is alive and we let the user know we coudn't load their text.
+Also, we move the view of the history down by calling our `scrollFix` function.

 ####Finishing up